numba/numba/docs/source/reference/numpysupported.rst

 * :meth:`~numpy.ndarray.view` (only the 1-argument form)
 * :meth:`~numpy.ndarray.__contains__`

-Where applicable, the corresponding top-level Numpy functions (such as :func:`numpy.argmax`) are similarly supported.
+Where applicable, the corresponding top-level NumPy functions (such as :func:`numpy.argmax`) are similarly supported.

 .. warning::